isomerpages/mci-m3-old/_focus-areas/2-vulnerable-individuals-and-families.md

 FITRAH is a collaboration between the M<sup>3</sup> agencies – Muis, MENDAKI and MESRA – and community organisations as well as the Ministry of Home Affairs (MHA) and Singapore Prison Service (SPS).
 Muis has been supporting Prisons Incare Religious Services through the Muslim Counselling Services SANA since 1979.
 The service deploys religious counsellors for Jumaah prayers as well as religious sessions with inmates in prisons.
 Through FITRAH, Muis will collaborate with MHA and SPS to strengthen incare services.
 Yayasan MENDAKI will support families of inmates and ex-offenders through various programmes.
 Meanwhile, volunteers from the People’s Association Malay Activity Executive Committees (MAECs), mosques and the Yellow Ribbon Community Project will serve as community befrienders and visit the homes of these families.

-FITRAH also aims to increase the numbers of volunteer (religious counsellors and befrienders) who can deliver its programmes as well as improve the quality of programmes and services for both incare and after-care.
+FITRAH also aims to increase the number of volunteers (religious counsellors and befrienders) who can deliver its programmes as well as improve the quality of programmes and services for both incare and after-care.
 The FITRAH office is located at En-Naeem Mosque.

 ### **Incare Services**